-Role Ownership Requirement Post-Termination Ownership Requirement CEO \$10.5 million \$5.25 million Other NEOs and Executive Officers 3x annual cash salary 1.5x annual cash salary
+Post-Termination

+Ownership Requirement

+\$5.25 million

+1.5x annual cash salary

 Given that the CEO's compensation program does not include a base salary, his Stock Ownership Requirement is based on an amount established annually by the Committee and the Independent Directors.
 The CEO's Stock Ownership Requirement was increased to an amount equal to six multiplied by \$1.75 million, or \$10.5 million.
 In addition, the CEO and all other NEOs are required to continue to hold 50% of their Stock Ownership Requirement for one year following termination, retirement, or ceasing to serve as an executive officer, except in case of termination by death, disability, or in connection with a change of control.
 The Committee and the Independent Directors believe that these Stock Ownership Requirements have increased the alignment of CEO and all other NEO compensation with stockholder interests.